Green Smart House Solution - Max-i Fieldbus

 A different Sustainable Solution

-In 2019, 54 million tons of electronics ended as wast globally and UN estimates that this will grow to 74 million tons in 2030 and 120 million tons in 2050.
+In 2023, 61.3 million tons of electronics - more than the weight of the Great Wall of China - ended up as wast globally and UN estimates that this will grow to 74 million tons in 2030 and 120 million tons in 2050.
 The best solution to this is simply to avoid most of the electronics, and this is what Max-i makes possible!

 There are two primary reasons to chose 20 V instead of the much more common 24 V or 28 V.